Guide to Exploring the Charming Walled City of Cartagena

 It also means that there are lots of shops catering to both locals as well as tourists.

-There’s no shortage of little boutiques selling clothes at just about any price range.
-You can also stop into La Serrezuela Mall, built inside a remodeled bull ring, and selling mostly higher end brands.
+There are a lot of little boutiques selling clothes at every price range.
+You can also stop into La Serrezuela Mall, built inside a remodeled bull ring, with mostly more upscale shops.

-For souvenirs, there are nice tourist shops in Las Bovedas, once the bomb proof barracks for Cartagena’s colonial defenders, and the last section of Cartagena’s walls to be completed.
+For souvenirs, there are nice tourist shops in Las Bovedas, once the bomb proof barracks for Cartagena’s colonial defenders, and the last section of Cartagena’s walls to be completed in 1798.

 They are often mistakenly called dungeons because they were used for a short time during the Spanish reoccupation of Cartagena as a jail for supporters of independence.